open-and-sustainable/prismaid/docs/conformance.md

 Two principles make this more than a convenience wrapper, and they are worth stating explicitly:

-1. **Requirements live in the protocol, not in the software.** The rules a review must satisfy are the SHACL shapes, which are data.
+1. **Requirements live in the protocol, not in the software.** The rules a review must satisfy are the SHACL shapes, which are data. prismAId pulls those shapes from where RevAIse publishes them (its GitHub Pages site) at check time rather than bundling a copy, so it always validates against the latest published version.
 A single engine serves any protocol, and adopting a new or revised protocol requires no change to prismAId.
 2. **Conformance is a symbolic verdict, not the model's opinion.** Whether a review meets a standard is decided by validating the record against the shapes.
 The claim is machine-checked and reproducible, not produced by the model that also did the review.

 This is what lets AI contributions be verified against versioned, declarative standards — the payoff for open science.